-Because occupations involving physical labor dominate the local economy, Shady Valley is generally considered to be a blue-collar town.
-35.10% of the Shady Valley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Shady Valley is a blue-collar town, with 35.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Shady Valley is a town of managers, construction workers and builders, and service providers.
 There are especially a lot of people living in Shady Valley who work in business and financial occupations (12.50%), management occupations (11.06%), and computer science and math (9.38%).

 Also of interest is that Shady Valley has more people living here who work in computers and math than 95% of the places in the US.